llmrisks/llmrisks.github.io/src/content/post/week2.md

 This paper introduced a new adversarial attack method that can induce aligned LLM to produce objectionable content.
 Specifically, given a (potentially harmful) user query, the attacker appends an adversarial suffix to the query that attempts to induce negative jailbreaking behaviors.

-To choose these adversarial suffix tokens, the proposed Jailbreaking trick involves 3 simple key components, where the careful combination of them leads to reliably successful attacks:
+To choose these adversarial suffix tokens, the proposed Jailbreaking trick involves three simple key components, where the careful combination of them leads to reliably successful attacks:

 1. **Producing Affirmative Responses**
 One method for inducing objectionable behavior in language models involves forcing the model to provide a brief, affirmative response when confronted with a harmful query.
-For example, the authors target the model and force it to response with “Sure, here is (content of query)”.
+For example, the authors target the model and force it to respond with “Sure, here is (content of query)”.
 Consistent with prior research, the authers observe that focusing on the initial response in this way triggers a specific 'mode' in the model, leading it to generate objectionable content immediately thereafter in its response, as illustrated in the figure below:

 <center>
 <a href="/images/week2/bomb.png"><img src="/images/week2/bomb.png" width="80%"></a><br>